 Currently, I am based out of a small town just outside of Portland, Oregon.
 I live with the love of my life, Erin Tolie, who is an incredibly talented artist.
-Her photography and nature-based artwork can be found on her website Pacific Northwest Nature Studio.
+Her photography and nature-based artwork can be found on her website: Pretty Fern.
 I have a wonderfully smart, caring, and kind son named Elliott who enjoys playing hockey, rollerblading and bike riding, and who has the largest Nerf gun arsenal west of the Mississippi.

 If you'd like to learn more about me, please visit my galleries.
 I often provide writings about my life, thoughts, and experiences along with my photos.
 When viewed together, I feel I am able to get more across about who I am as a person than I ever could otherwise.